mmontalbo/grim_rust/README.md

 flow and prototype modern tooling around it.

 ## Quick Start
-- Copy or symlink your Grim Fandango Remastered install into the local `dev-install/` directory.
+- Use `grctl retail copy` to copy your Grim Fandango Remastered install into the local `dev-install/` directory (or copy it manually if you prefer).
 The development shell exports `GRIM_INSTALL_PATH=dev-install` for tools that still read that variable.
 - Enter the development shell with `nix-shell` (Rust toolchain, Lua, ripgrep, etc. are provisioned there).
 - Populate extracted assets with `tools/sync_assets.sh [dest] [-- lab_extract